abhi18av/nextflow-module-pattern/README.md

-Let's take a minimal `module.nf` with a an uninitialized `params.foo` like the following:
+Let's take a minimal `module.nf` with an uninitialized `params.foo` like the following:

 ```